-- Shipper must use the UPS Delivery Confirmation-Adult Signature Required service
+- Shippers must use the UPS Delivery Confirmation-Adult Signature Required service.

-- Shipper must affix a UPS label requesting an adult signature upon delivery.
+- The shipper must affix a UPS label requesting an adult signature upon delivery.

 - Lastly, labeling and box markings on all firearms shipments should not identify the contents as a firearm.

 - Place multiple labels on the package to prevent accidental or purposeful label removal.

 - Use a larger box that makes it more difficult for someone to steal.